Bjorn-Strom/FSS/public/documentation/Static.md

 2. Run Fss.Builder `dotnet Fss.Build`
     - you can speciy path with `-p <PATH>` or `--path <PATH>`
     - you can recompile the styles with `-w` or `--watch`
+    - you can use -v for verbose output
 3. Include the output library project into your app
 4. Start using the CSS files.